Appealing to the Administrative Review Tribunal

 Medical information

 You must provide medical information such as medical certificate/s, reports or other documents provided by a legally qualified medical practitioner showing that the claimed treatment was obtained in relation to your compensable condition/s.
-You can provide this information through to your Claims Manager with a Medical Services claim form and/or Claim for Time Off Work information, or at any other time during the AAT process.
+You can provide this information through to your Claims Manager with a Medical Services claim form and/or Claim for Time Off Work information, or at any other time during the ART process.

 Read more about medical evidence and what information is required.